Here are the 15 most highly rated films released on Netflix in 2022, as per Rotten Tomatoes

-Best films on Netflix 2022: The 15 most highly rated films on Netflix, as per Rotten Tomatoes
+Best movies on Netflix right now: Here are the 15 most highly rated films on Netflix UK in 2022

-Here are the 15 new release films on Netflix that the most highly rated in the past year – ranked by film review site Rotten Tomatoes.
+Here are the 15 best films released on Netflix in 2022 – ranked by film review site Rotten Tomatoes.

 Have you booked in some much needed time off over Christmas?
 Feel like some Netflix and chill with a box of chocolates, but can’t stop scrolling your Netflix account to find the best films to watch?